Armstrong School District Students Shout Vulgar And Sexist Chants Toward Female Goalie During Hockey Game

 ARMSTRONG COUNTY (KDKA) — A local school district is apologizing and some students could be banned from watching their high school hockey team in person.

-It comes after those students yelled sexists and vulgar chants at a female goalie on an opposing team.READ MORE: Pittsburgh Firefighters Union 'Considering' Legal Options After City Mandates COVID-19 Vaccinations For Employees
+It comes after those students yelled sexist and vulgar chants at a female goalie on an opposing team.READ MORE: State Police Issue Warning Over Ongoing Bitcoin Scam

 The incident was caught on camera last week during a game between the Mars Fighting Planets and the Armstrong River Hawks at the Belmont Ice Complex in Kittanning.
 Armstrong fans can be heard chanting vulgar and sexist phrases toward the Mars female goalie.

 Many who watched and listened to the “Live Barn” livestream reacted on Facebook and in online forums.
-They called the chants “disgusting” and “unacceptable.”READ MORE: Authorities Investigating Fire At Apartment Complex In Moon Township
+They called the chants “disgusting” and “unacceptable.”READ MORE: Police Investigating Fatal Pedestrian Crash In Mercer Co.

 The Armstrong School District assistant superintendent said students from the district were involved in those chants, and they could be banned from future games.
 He said leaders are “embarrassed,” and that this isn’t “representative of how we want our students to behave.”